globerhofer/HIPAA-policies/source/sections/09-configuration_management_policy.md

    * The ops team member will create a feature branch and make their changes on that branch.
    * The ops team member must test their configuration change locally when possible, or on a development and/or staging sandbox otherwise.
    * At least one other ops team member must review the Chef or Salt change before merging the change into the main branch.
-3. In all cases, before rolling out the change to production, the ops team member must file an issue in the DT project describing the change.
-This issue must link to the reviewed Merge Request and/or include a link to the runbook.
+3. In all cases, before rolling out the change to production, the ops team member must file an Issue in the DT project describing the change.
+This Issue must link to the reviewed Merge Request and/or include a link to the runbook.
 4. Once the request has been approved by the CTO, the ops team member may roll out the change into production environments.

 ## 9.5 Patch Management Procedures